US troop levels at Mexico border likely at peak | Malay Mail

 “I’m not being directed to do anything unnatural from above me,” said Buchanan, who is commander of US Army North.

-The Pentagon says there are no plans for US forces to interact with migrants and instead have been carrying out support tasks for CBP, like stringing up concertina wire and building temporary housing for themselves and CBP personnel.
+The Pentagon says there are no plans for US forces to interact with migrants and that they have been carrying out support tasks for CBP, like stringing up concertina wire and building temporary housing for themselves and CBP personnel.

-Mattis told reporters earlier yesterday that US soldiers were making rapid progress erecting barriers along the border and estimated the first, construction phase of the US military effort could be completed within 10 days.
+Mattis told reporters that US soldiers were making rapid progress erecting barriers along the border and estimated the first, construction phase of the US military effort could be completed within 10 days.

 Buchanan suggested troops would go home once they had fulfilled requests by CBP.

 “At some point in time, I’m not going to keep troops here just to keep them here.
-When the work is done, we’re going to start downsizing some capability,” Buchanan said.
+When the work is done, we’re going to start downsizing some capability,” he said.

 He suggested a recommendation could be made in the near future.